DarkMaps/DarkMapsServer/README.md

 ​		By default only a local cache will be used.
 This means that in a  rate limiting will not perform correctly, as each

+## Setting the site name and domain

+The Sites framework is used to correctly set urls and verbose names in emails.
+To set these variables create a super user, log into the admin site at "<URL>/admin/" then set the site details.

 ---